 Born and raised in Cape Town, 25 year old Lize Mynhardt was blessed with perfect pitch.
 From the tender age of six she began playing and mastering the piano as well as the acoustic guitar despite the fact that she couldn’t read sheet music.
-To date Mynhardt plays six instruments excluding her voice which has only improved year on year.
+To date Mynhardt plays seven instruments excluding her voice which has only improved year on year.
 All this lead her to audition for Idols in 2014 – where she reached the semi-finals and was placed second runner up.
 Since then, Mynhardt – who put her BComm LLB at Stellenbosch University on hold to become a fulltime musician – has been refining her art.

 After matriculating from high school in 2011 – and also whilst still studying at Stellenbosch University – Mynhardt focused on making a name for herself as a cover artist; performing at weddings, local restaurants, wine farms and at corporate events.
 In 2014, Mynhardt competed in a singing competition on a campus radio station, which immediately saw her catapulted to the top 16 contestants taking part in Idols that year.
 “When I look back and remember where that one opportunity has landed me I can only smile,” reminisces Mynhardt.
-“All I had to do was sing Maroon 5’s Sunday Morning and look at me now…”

 Amongst her notable achievements she counts being the opening act for Mi Casa, the Parlotones and Francois van Coke, as well as performing alongside Rosanthorn, Watershed, Majozi and Sterling EQ.
 Venues include Cavalli, Spier, Shimmy Beach Club, Le Quartier Francais and Lourensford Estate amongst others.
 “I feel untouchable when I’m on stage,” explains Mynhardt.
-“It’s an incredible feeling when you can figuratively bleed out your emotions into an audience and they can fell every drop of it.
+“It’s an incredible feeling when you can figuratively bleed out your emotions into an audience and they can feel every drop of it.
 Everything I have felt over the years coupled with personal memories and life experiences is what I want people to feel me projecting through my music.”

 Oh, and she has a pizza addiction… it’s real…